 Those who do not have green cards must wait until they get green cards before they can file petitions to bring family members into the U.S. Parents cannot benefit from their child's immigration efforts unless they currently hold green cards or want to apply for them using either DHS' Form I-130 (Petition for Alien Relative) or the U.S. Department of State's green card application process.

-All green cards have an expiration date on them - this is not a defect!
-Just like passports, green cards expire after a certain amount of time because DHS believes it would be too risky to give someone a green card that was valid until 2050.
+All green cards have an expiration date - this is not a defect!
+Like passports, green cards expire after a specific time because DHS believes it would be too risky to give someone a valid green card until 2050.

-For green cards that were issued before 1989, green card holders must renew their green cards every 10 years.
-Green cards that were issued between 1989 and 2012 do not need to be renewed but they will expire at some point.
+For green cards issued before 1989, holders must renew them every 10 years.
+Green cards published between 1989 and 2012 need not be restored but will expire eventually.

-Parents of green card holders are not green-card eligible because green cards can only be issued to green-card eligible people who have either filed for green cards on DHS' Form I-130 (Petition for Alien Relative) or immigrated with visas available to immediate family members through the US Department of State's green card application process after Sept 30, 2000).
+Parents of green card holders are not green-card eligible because green cards can only be issued to green-card-qualified people who have either filed for green cards on DHS' Form I-130 (Petition for Alien Relative) or immigrated with visas available to immediate family members through the U.S. Department of State's green card application process after Sept 30, 2000).

-Green card holders cannot immigrate their own green card holder spouses and children because green cards can only be issued to parents who hold green cards themselves unless they file for them on DHS' Form I-130 (Petition for Alien Relative).
+Green card holders cannot immigrate their spouses and children because they can only be issued to parents who hold green cards unless they file for them on DHS' Form I-130 (Petition for Alien Relative).

 For more information, you may ask or consult with Houston immigration lawyers.